asimba/pybpgviewer/README.md

 ---
 _Note:_ large images will be scaled to fit screen area.
 _Usage:_ python bpgviewer.py input.bpg (Or just run 'python bpgviewer.py' and then use 'Ctrl-O' to open BPG image file).

 ---

+In MS Windows (Windows XP/Windos 7 32/64) environment you can use statically linked (by [cx_Freeze](http://cx-freeze.sourceforge.net/)) version.

+---
 _Hot keys:_